+- gender-based violence/violence against women and girls (VAWG)

+- mental health difficulties

+- private fostering

+- radicalisation

+- youth produced sexual imagery (sexting)

+- teenage relationship abuse

+- trafficking

+- child on child abuse

+- upskirting

+- serious violence

+- sexual harassment

 - There will be occasions when staff may suspect that a pupil may be at risk but have no 'real' evidence.
-The pupil's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - We recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill, or an accident has occurred.
-However, they may also indicate a child is being abused or is in need of safeguarding. - In these circumstances staff will try to give the child the opportunity to talk.
+The pupil's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed.

+- We recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill, or an accident has occurred.
+However, they may also indicate a child is being abused or is in need of safeguarding.

+- In these circumstances staff will try to give the child the opportunity to talk.
 It is fine for staff to ask the pupil if they are OK or if they can help in any way.

-Further information on the different types of safeguarding concerns and schools' response can be found in the Appendices section -
+Further information on the different types of safeguarding concerns and Trust's response can be found in the Appendices section -

-·-

 App 1.
 Categories of Abuse 17

 App 2.
 Anti-Bullying / Cyberbullying 20

 App 3.
-Racist Incidents 21
+Racist Incidents 20

 App 4.
 Radicalisation and Extremism 21

 App 5.
 Domestic Abuse (including Operation Encompass) 23

 App 6.
 Exploitation (including CSE, CCE and County Lines) 24

 App 7.
-Female Genital Mutilation 26
+Female Genital Mutilation 27

 App 8.
-Forced Marriage 28
+Forced Marriage 29

 App 9.
 Honour based Abuse 29

 App 10.
 One Chance Rule 29

 App 11.
-Mental Health Difficulties 29
+Mental Health Difficulties 30

 App 12.
 Private Fostering Arrangements 30

 App 13.
-Looked After Children & Previously Looked After Children 30
+Looked After Children & Previously Looked After Children 31

 App 14.
-Children Missing Education 30
+Children Missing Education 31

 App 15.
 Child on Child Abuse (incl Sexual Violence, Sexual Harassment and HSB) 31

 App 16.
-Online Safety 33
+Online Safety 34

 App 17.
-Youth Produced Sexual Imagery (Sexting) 35
+Youth Produced Sexual Imagery (Sexting) 36

 App 18.
-Additional Resources 36
+Additional Resources 38